pcroch/find-movie/README.md

   - Attendees:

-        *Positive integer between 0 and 10*List of people for the event.
+        *List of people for the event.
-        *The name must be the name of the preferences but not the username
+        *The name must be the name given in the preferences but not the username

 ## III.
 HOW TO